Get insider access

 Anker Soundcore Liberty 4 NC Truly Wireless

 The Anker Soundcore Liberty 4 NC Truly Wireless are an upgraded version of the Anker Soundcore Liberty 4 True Wireless.
-The Liberty 4 NC have significantly better noise isolation performance and a longer battery, making them more ideal for use at the office and during a commute.
-The Liberty 4 NC also have a better-balanced default sound profile, which some users may prefer, though you can customize either earbuds' mix in their companion app to suit your tastes.
+The Liberty 4 NC have significantly better noise isolation performance and a longer battery, making them more suited for use at the office and during a commute.
+The Liberty 4 NC also have a better-balanced mid-range that renders vocals and instruments with more detail.
+That said, you can customize either earbuds' mix in their companion app to suit your tastes.
 The Liberty 4 NC don't have as good of a mic as the Liberty 4, but given their price difference, it's not enough of an advantage to recommend the Liberty 4 over the Liberty 4 NC unless you really care about call quality.

 Anker Soundcore Liberty 3 Pro Truly Wireless